 Research Summary

-My research investigates how charge and spin move through light-activated molecules, and how these properties are controlled to drive new reactivity and functionality.
-I use spectroscopy, synthesis, and theory to manipulate charge localization and spin polarization at the molecular scale.
-My work sits at the intersection of inorganic chemistry and chemical physics, with the broader goal of designing molecular platforms for sustainable energy harvesting and quantum information technologies.
+My research studies how charge and spin move through light-activated molecules, and how these properties can be controlled to drive new reactivity and functionality.
+This effort sits at the interface of inorganic chemistry and chemical physics, with the broader goal of designing molecular platforms for sustainable energy harvesting and quantum information technologies.

 Biography

-I have received several professional awards, including the Candace Rypisi Mentoring Award (2020), Outstanding Teaching Award from Caltech Chemistry and Chemical Engineering (2022), ACS Leadership in Mentoring Recognition (2025), and selection to the CAS Future Leaders Program (2025), an international leadership program for early-career scientists.
+I have received several professional awards, including the Candace Rypisi Mentoring Award (2020), Outstanding Teaching Award from Caltech Chemistry and Chemical Engineering (2022), selection to the CAS Future Leaders Program (2025), the Merck Next Gen Leaders Program (2026) and the ACS PHYS Division Young Investigator Award (2026).